MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/csharp-winrt/net-projection-from-cppwinrt-component.md

       <GeneratePackageOnBuild>true</GeneratePackageOnBuild>
     </PropertyGroup>

 3. Open the **SimpleMathProjection.nuspec** file to edit the package creation properties.
-Below is an example of a C++/WinRT component NuGet spec.
-Notice the `dependency` on CsWinRT for the `net5.0` target framework moniker, as well as the target for `lib\net5.0\SimpleMathProjection.dll`, which points to the projection assembly **SimpleMathComponent.dll** instead of **SimpleMathComponent.winmd**.
+Below is an example NuGet spec for distributing the interop assembly from the C++/WinRT component.
+Note that for .NET 5.0 targets, under the `dependencies` node there is a dependency on CsWinRT, and under the `files` node **SimpleMathProjection.dll** is specified instead of **SimpleMathComponent.winmd** for the target `lib\net5.0\SimpleMathProjection.dll`.
 This behavior is new in .NET 5.0 and enabled by C#/WinRT.
+The implementation assembly, **SimpleMathComponent.dll**, must also be deployed for .NET 5.0 targets.

     ```xml
     <?xml version="1.0" encoding="utf-8"?>